Perceptual spaces and their symmetries: The geometry of color space: Methods

 \subsection{Subjects}

 Seven subjects (4 female, 3 male), aged between 22 and 32 participated in the experiments.
-Three of them were informed about the purpose of the study, and performed the three experiments.
-The remaining four were na\"{i}ve with respect to the study, and performed experiments along a single cardinal axis, either $x_1 = S$ or $x_2 = L - M$, of color space.
+Subjects gave written consent for participation.
+Three of the subjects were informed about the purpose of the study and performed measurements along both cardinal color space axes.
+The remaining four were na\"{i}ve with respect to the study and performed measurements along a single cardinal color space axis each, either $x_1 = S$ or $x_2 = L - M$.
 All observers had normal color vision as assessed by the Farnsworth–Munsell 100 Hue test, and had normal or corrected to normal visual acuity.